jagpalgithub/jagpalgithub/README.md

 # Hi there!
 I am Jagpal Singh 👋

-🔭 I excel as a Project Manager and Scrum Master with over 20 years of industry experience.
+🔭 I excel in Project Management and serving as Scrum Master with over 20 years of industry experience.
 🚀 I specialize in optimizing SQL databases, aiding business growth, and managing projects effectively.
 🌱 I'm passionate about continuous learning, especially in Project Management, SQL Server, Azure, AI, and ML.